-Dissolution of a partnership firm: meaning of partner's share till the time of his death. dissolution of partnership and partnership firm, types discuss the preparation of the capital of dissolution of a firm.
-Settlementof accounts - accounts of the remaining partners and the preparation of realization account, and other related balance sheet of the firm after retirement / accounts: capitalaccounts of partners and cash/bank death of a partner. a/c (excluding piecemeal distribution, sale to a understand the situations under which a company and insolvency of partner(s)). partnership firm can be dissolved.
-Note: develop the understanding of preparation (i) If realized value of an asset is not given, it is to of realisation account and other related be presumed that it has not realised any amount. accounts. (ii) If a partner has borne and/ or paid the realisation expenses, it should be stated.
+Dissolution of a partnership firm: meaning of dissolution of partnership and partnership firm, types of dissolution of a firm.
+Settlementof accounts - preparation of realization account, and other related accounts: capitalaccounts of partners and cash/bank a/c (excluding piecemeal distribution, sale to a company and insolvency of partner(s)).

+Note:

+- (i) If realized value of an asset is not given, it is to be presumed that it has not realised any amount. - (ii) If a partner has borne and/ or paid the realisation expenses, it should be stated.